GMLC-TDC/HELICS/docs/user-guide/timing.md

 It's important to note that these settings specifically impact the granted time and not the ability to make a time request.
 That is, with `period` set to 1 second and the current time is 3 seconds, making a time request of 3.1 seconds will not throw an error.
 It will generate a log warning message but this can be disabled as well; it will result in a time of 4 seconds being granted.

-## List of Timing Parameters and Flags
-Below is a list of the timing parameters and flags provided by HELICS with the default values shown in brackets.

-- **uninterruptible [false]** - Normally, a federate will be granted a time earlier than it requested when it receives a message from another federate; the presence of any message implies there could be an action the federate needs to take and may generate new messages of its own.
-There are times, though, when it is important that the federate only be granted a time (and begin simulating/executing again) that it has previously requested.
-For example, there could be some controller that should only operate at fixed intervals even if new data arrives earlier.
-In these cases, setting the `uninterruptible` flag to `true` will prevent premature time grants.

-- **period [n/a]** - Many time-based simulators have a minimum time-resolution or a user-configurable step size.
-The `period` parameter can be used to effectively synchronize the times that are granted with the defined simulation period.
-The default units for `period` are in seconds but the string for this parameter can include its own units (e.g. "2 ms" or "1 hour").
-Setting `period` will force all time grants to occur at times of `n*period` even if subscriptions are updated, messages arrive, or the federate requests a time between periods.
-This value effectively makes the federates `uninterruptible` during the times between periods.
-Relatedly...

-- **offset [0]** - There may be cases where it is preferable to have a simulator receive time grants that are offset slightly in time to one or more other federates.
-Defining an `offset` value allows this to take place; units are handled the same as in `period`.
-Setting both `period` and `offset`, will result in the all times granted to the federate in question being constrained to `n*period + offset`.

-- **timeDelta [0]** - timeDelta has some similarities to `period`; where `period` constrained the granted time to regular intervals, `timeDelta` constrains the grant time to a minimum amount from the last granted time.
-Units are handled the same as in `period`.

-- **minTimeDelta [0]** - The minimum time delta of federate determines how close two granted times may be to each other.
-The default value is set to the system epsilon which is the minimum time resolution of the Time class used in HELICS.
-This can be used to achieve similar effects as the period, but it has a different meaning.
-If the period is set to be smaller than the minTimeDelta, then when granted the federate will skip ahead a couple time steps.

-- **inputDelay [0] and outputDelay [0]** - `inputDelay` specifies a delay in simulated time between when a signal arrives at a federate and when that federate is notified that a new value is available. `outputDelay` is similar but applies to signals being sent by a federate.
-Note that this applies to both value signals and message signals. (xxxxxxx - Need to clarify with developers if messages are delayed t\_filter + t\_outputDelay or max(t\_filter, t\_outputDelay)

-- **real\_time [false]** - If set to true the federate uses `rt_lag` and `rt_lead` to match the time grants of a federate to the computer wall clock.
-If the federate is running faster than real time this will insert additional delays.
-If the federate is running slower than real time this will cause a force grant, which can lead to non-deterministic behavior. `rt_lag` can be set to maxVal to disable force grant

-- **rt\_lag [0.2] and rt\_lead [0.2]** - Defines "real-time" for HELICS by setting tolerances for HELICS to use when running a real-time co-simulation.
-HELICS is forced to keep simulated time within this window of wall-clock time.
-Most general purpose OSes do not provide guarantees of execution timing and thus very small values of `rt\_lag` and `rt\_lead` (less than 0.005) are not likely to be achievable.

-- **source_only [false] and observer [false]** - To improve co-simulation performance, any federates that only send signals (`source_only`) or receive signals (`observer`) can be declared as such by setting these flags.

-- **only\_update\_on\_change [false] and only\_transmit\_on\_change [false]** - Setting these flags prevents new value signals with the same value from being received by the federate or sent by the federate.
-Setting these flags will reduce the amount of traffic on the HELICS bus and can provide performance improvements in co-simulations with large numbers of messages.

-- **wait\_for\_current\_time\_update [false]** - If set to true a federate will not be granted the requested time until all other federates have completed at least 1 iteration of the current time or have moved past it.
-If it is known that 1 federate depends on others in a non-cyclic fashion, this can be used to optimize the order of execution without iterating.

-- **restrictive\_time\_policy [false]** - Using the option `restrictive-time-policy` forces HELICS to use a fully conservative mode in granting time.
-This can be useful in situations beyond the current reach of the distributed time algorithms.
-It is generally used in cases where it is known that some federate is executing and will trigger someone else, but most federates won't know who that might be.
-This prevents extra messages from being sent and a potential for time skips.
-It is not needed if some federates are periodic and execute every time step.
-The flag can be used for federates, brokers, and cores to force very conservative timing with the potential loss of performance as well.

 ## Example: Timing in a Small Federation

 Just for the purposes of illustration, let's suppose that a co-simulation federation with the following timing parameters has been assembled: